HOW TO APPLY

 AMIGOS gives you an exciting chance to have an adventure and explore the world outside of a classroom.
 You will live in a new country and work on sustainable community service projects while living with a host family.
 These experiences prepare you for your future, improve your Spanish, and build your confidence.
 You develop leadership skills that will set you apart in college and throughout your career.
 With AMIGOS, you will learn about the world by living in it.
 Click here to explore our 2020 Summer Programs.

-December 9th: Deadline to apply to the Salt Lake City Chapter
+The application deadline to join the Salt Lake City Chapter has passed.

 The AMIGOS Salt Lake City Chapter is part of a 25 Chapter Network that recruits, trains, and supports AMIGOS volunteers and families in their local community.
 Volunteers from the Salt Lake City area train together as a group before leaving for their summer experience in Latin America.
 Our board supports volunteers with packing, pre-departure immunizations, fundraising, and overall preparation.
 Our chapter accepts volunteers September through December of the fall prior to each summer experience.
 During the months of November through June, Salt Lake City Chapter volunteers will take part in local training and fundraising events as they prepare for their AMIGOS experience.